EKAPCD_Banner

 Smoke and Fire Information

-Instructions for obtaining an Open Burn Permit 12/22/22
+Instructions for obtaining an Open Burn Permit

-Kern County Fire Department oppended, Open Burning on SRA land within Eastern Kern County for the season on December 19, 2022.
-Hazard reduction open burning on SRA and non-SRA land requires a burn burmit.
-You can obtain a burn permit by Clicking Here, or on the hazard reduction pile burning permit application link on the home page sidebar.
+Be advised: Hazard reduction open burning requires a burn burmit.
+You can obtain a burn permit by Clicking Here, or from the link on the hazard reduction pile burning permit application widget on the home page sidebar.

 Agricultural Crop Waste, Hazard Reduction & Noxious Weed Burning